What you can do

 Let your MP know that by the middle of 2021, 1 in 3 Australians will have the legal right to voluntary assisted dying.
-The states to the east and west of South Australia - Victoria and Western Australia - have legalised voluntary assisted dying (the WA VAD Act comes into operation in the first half of 2021).
+The states to the east and west of South Australia - Victoria and Western Australia - as well as Tasmania, have legalised voluntary assisted dying (the WA VAD Act comes into operation in mid 2021).

 Let your MP know that 1 in 5 people in the USA now have access to VAD.